PombertLab/SYNY/README.md

 If desired, the barplots can instead be generated using a single color with the `--monobar` command line switch; <i>e.g.</i> `--monobar red`.

-Height and width of the barplots can also be adjusted with the `--height` and `--width` command line switches.
+By default, the plots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
+This ratio can be adjusted with the `--height` and `--width` command line switches.

 ##### Example of a dotplot generated from the minimap2 pairwize alignments (PAF) files (using defaults settings):
 <p align="left">